-- The Venture X offers incredible lounge access perks, including a Priority Pass membership and access to Capital One Lounges (the first lounge opened at DFW — read my review here)
+- The Venture X offers incredible lounge access perks, including a Priority Pass membership, access to Plaza Premium Lounges, and access to Capital One Lounges (the first lounge opened at DFW — read my review here)

 - You can add up to four authorized users to the Venture X at no extra cost, and they receive many of the same great perks, including lounge access

 - The Venture X also offers Hertz President’s Circle elite status, primary rental car coverage, cell phone protection, a TSA PreCheck or Global Entry fee credit, and more

 - The card offers 2x Venture miles per dollar spent, which can be converted into 2x airline miles with a variety of programs; that makes this the best card for everyday spending, in my opinion

 The math more than checks out here — this really is an unbelievably rewarding card, and competes favorably with the best premium cards out there.

 I know for some people in the travel space, the Capital One Venture X may be the first Capital One product that they’re applying for.
 There are a lot of rumors about Capital One’s application restrictions, so let’s go over the basic eligibility requirements you need to be aware of.
 I’d say overall it’s surprisingly good news, and that this card is anecdotally easier to get approved for than some other Capital One cards.

 Capital One doesn’t officially publish any restrictions around being approved for new cards.